-The first target of any new employee is to do something productive and achieve a certain amount of appreciation.
-Appreciation can undoubtedly serve as a driving force to strive better.
-When a newly hired employee is paired with a mentor, he or she looks forward to complete the given task appropriately and gain the appreciation.
-This on a longer run also keeps the employee motivated to strive for betterment.
-As a result, the employee turns into a productive and trustworthy asset for the company.
-Thus, indirectly it benefits both i.e. the employer and the employee.
+When a newly hired employee pair with a mentor, he or she looks forward to completing the given task appropriately and gain appreciation.
+This on the long run also keeps the employee motivated to strive for betterment.

-4. Self-development with stronger problem solving skills:
+4. Self-development with stronger problem-solving skills:

-However, these skills are not in born.
-Individuals have to work in order to develop these skills.
+However, these skills are not inborn.
+Individuals have to work to develop these skills.
 Mentoring in the workplace is a clever solution for developing these skills.
 This not only improves the productivity of the employee but also increases the quality of the business.

-5. Improved satisfaction, loyalty and positive working environment:
+5. Improved satisfaction, loyalty, and positive working environment:

 6. Necessary guidance and contacts (for newly hired):

 Well, a mentor is a person who has already acquired a successful position in the company.
-He or she not only has a good experience of the struggling years and present times but also abundance amount of strategies and contacts.
+He or she not only has a good experience of the struggling years and present times but also an abundance amount of strategies and contacts.